CORE COURSES IN THE MAJOR

 BIO 3040 Cell Biology - 4 credits

 The goal of this course is to gain a working knowledge of the molecular mechanisms responsible for cell growth, death, differentiation, motility, communication, and homeostasis.
 Specific topics include macromolecular synthesis, cytoskeleton and motor proteins, the regulation of gene expression, signal transduction, membrane transport, protein secretion, membrane sorting, the cell cycle and cancer.
 Active learning is stressed in both the lecture and the laboratory.
 The lecture includes classroom discussions of textbook materials, along with student led presentations/discussions of original research articles on topics of their own choosing related to course subject matter.
 Emphasis is placed upon the understanding of concepts, methodologies, and interpretation of data.
 In the laboratory, the students work in small groups to: culture both osteolclast cell lines and primary cells and then treat these cells with hormones to bring about their differentiation in vitro; use high density DNA microarray chip data and bioinformatics to analyze osteoclast gene expression; transfect osteoclasts with siRNA; assess osteoclast differentiation; and write a research paper about their results.
-Prerequisites: BIO1027 and BIO2018.
+Prerequisites: BIO1027 and BIO2018 or consent of instructor.
 Three hours lecture and one laboratory period per week.

 BIO 3050 Comparative Anatomy and Physiology I - 4 credits

 A study of the evolution and mechanisms of animal body functions from genes to organ systems to the whole organism interacting with its environment.
 Course goals include fostering greater appreciation for the universal functions and principles shared by all animals while also considering the diversity of form and function (i.e. understanding the key differences across animal phyla, classes, orders etc., with particular emphasis on vertebrates).
 Focus is placed largely on animal nervous and endocrine systems as mechanisms of regulating physiologic function relative to environmental needs, and compared to that of human beings.
 Laboratory will consist of comparative anatomical dissections, physiological experimentation, and critical reviews (writing and discussion) of scientific literature relevant to the discipline.
-Prerequisites: BIO 1027, BIO1028 or 2018.
+Prerequisites: BIO 1027, BIO1028 or 2018 or consent of instructor.
 Three hours lecture and one laboratory period per week.

 BIO 3063 Animal Behavior - 4 credits